DIY Your Digital Strategy In 30 Minutes Per Day

 If you’re just getting started and looking for digital marketing help, it’s easy to feel intimidated by all of the great information out there.
 I know it’s hard to believe that you could take focused action and see results in just half an hour a day, but I know firsthand it can be done.

-I’m here to help cut through the noise and make you a believer.
 In this guide, I’ll show you exactly how to DIY your digital strategy in just 30 minutes a day.

 It’s common for people to refer to your website as your home on the web.
 I’d argue that your website is much more like a car, however—it’s a functional, moving thing that needs to be checked on and maintained if you want it to run properly.